ISAIAH

 CHAPTER 40

-3. He never becomes faint or weary.
+3. God never becomes faint or weary.

-4. The weak and the meek.
+4. God helps the weak and the meek.

 CHAPTER 41